 Void.
 Check this box when an error is made on Form W-2 and you are voiding it because you are going to complete a new Form W-2.
-Be careful not to include any amounts shown on "Void" forms in the totals that you enter on Form W-3.
+Do not include any amounts shown on "Void" forms in the totals you enter on Form W-3.
 See Corrections on page 4.